REQUESTS ACCEPTED YEAR-ROUND

 She is a member of the Writers’ Federation of Nova Scotia, CANSCAIP, and SCBWI.

 If you’re looking for a sharp-eyed cheerleader to help you with editing and coaching, Danielle will help you through the writing and publishing journey with empathy and encouragement.
-Please contact her directly to discuss working together or through the Coffee Chats program on this site.
+Please contact her directly to discuss working together.

 Daphne, a mother of four girls has worked with individuals with special needs for over 16 years.
 Her first novel, Maxed Out was a nominee for the 2013 Best Quick Read by the American Library Association.
 Before having children she volunteered on the Adult Help Phone in Halifax which provided her with the ability to use the Kids Help Phone in Maxed Out.
 She loves spreading the word about this amazing service that they provide for kids in Canada.
 She is very comfortable working with kids and will put people at ease very quickly.
 Her second YA novel, Jacob’s Landing, 2016- 2017 Hackmatack Nominee and a 2016 Silver Birch finalist is published by Nimbus.
 Her third novel, Camped Out sequel to Maxed Out) will be published by Orca in the fall of 2017.
 She has a Bachelor of Child Studies from Mt St Vincent University.

-He is the author most recently of the pre-teen fantasy novel set in 1950’s Halifax called THE UNDERWORLD MAGICIAN.
+He is the author of the pre-teen fantasy novel set in 1950’s Halifax called THE UNDERWORLD MAGICIAN.
 He’s also the author of the YA novel MONSTERS OF SUBURBIA, which is a realism adventure story with themes of bullying, isolation, estrangement and myth.
 This novel is suitable for junior high readers.
 He has also published two collections of short stories, CONDUCTOR OF WAVES and HOLIDAYS.
-He has a column with Saltscapes magazine called Roots and Folks and writes for the website www.lifeasahuman.com.
-He is an award-winning travel writer and a member of the Travel Media Association of Canada who has published hundreds of articles with Saltscapes, Canadian Geographic Travel, BBC Travel and more.
+He’s been writing for Saltscapes magazine since 2007.
+He is an award-winning travel writer and a member of the Travel Media Association of Canada and has published hundreds of articles with Saltscapes, Canadian Geographic Travel, BBC Travel, Atlas Obscura, The Daily Beast, the Chronicle Herald and many, many more.
 His play Snowbirds, a comedy set at Christmas, has been produced twice in Nova Scotia.

-For most of his career, Darcy has worked in education and with children.
+For much of his career, Darcy has worked in education and with children.
 A teacher and arts worker by profession, he has worked with many schools and teachers across the province, as well as with artists from all genres.
-He is also a part time instructor in the graduate program of the Faculty of Education at Mount St. Vincent University and the part time General Manager of the Osprey Arts Centre in Shelburne.
+For 16 years, he was an instructor in the graduate program of the Faculty of Education at Mount St. Vincent University where he taught courses in popular culture, reading, media and literature.
 His readings and workshops are always engaging, informative and entertaining.
 See his website at www.darcyrhyno.com

 Dean Jobb is a true crime writer, book reviewer and a professor in the School of Journalism at the University of King’s College in Halifax, and a member of the faculty of the university’s MFA in Creatiive Nonfiction program.